rahulsh1/rahulsh1.github.com/_posts/2018-12-20-Using-Spring-ObjectProvider.md

 ## Diving into ObjectProvider
 Let's take a look at the things you can do with ObjectProvider.
-We'll dive into the simple usecases first and then cover the newer APIs too.
+We'll dive into the simple use-cases first and then cover the newer APIs too.

 The code discussed below is available [here](https://github.com/rahulsh1/spring-objectprovider-examples).